CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/google-workspace/gmail/send-email/send-email-using-gmail-block.md

 For more information about when [UseSsl][] should be set to `true` or `false`, see [Setting UseSsl][].

-The authentication mechanism used in this example is OAuth, the specific authentication flow used is often referred to as "two-legged OAuth".
-As such, for this example to work correctly:
+The authentication mechanism used in this example is OAuth, the specific authentication flow used is often referred to as "Two-Legged OAuth".
+Therefore, for this example to work correctly:

 - Credentials provided must be for a [Gmail][] account connected to a Google Workspace
 - Credentials in [Gmail Session Details][Gmail Session Details Property] must be a [GmailOAuthCertificateCredentials][] which requires: